frc-team7587/Marquee-1/Client/src/main/java/org/metuchenmomentum/marquee/README.md

 ### `UsbSerialPortBuilder`

 The builds `SerialPort` instances that connect to
-USB serial devices which are file paths of the form `/dev/ttyUSBn`, where `n` is 0, 1, or 2.
+USB serial devices, which are file paths of the form `/dev/ttyUSBn`, where `n` is 0, 1, or 2.
 Note that the `SerialPort` class is provided by the WPI library.